 Nicotine also reduces the secretion of saliva which can cause us to experience dry mouth (xerostomia).
 Normal saliva production helps wash away food particles and neutralizes acids.
 With dry mouth, your teeth and gums aren’t protected from bacteria, leading to bad breath, cavities and, when not addressed, eventually gum disease.

+What’s the relationship between vaping and teeth?
 Two other major components of the “e-liquid” in vape pens are vegetable glycerin and sweeteners.
 In underground vaping forums, users report “sticky teeth” after using vape pens.
 Studies show that the combination of the glycerin and flavorings produces a 4x increase in the stickiness factor of bacteria.
 The bacteria adheres to the pits and fissures in our teeth, decreasing enamel hardness.
 The end result can mean even greater decay.

 According to historical research, only one-third of doctors actually believed that cigarettes caused cancer as late as 1960, despite the fact that medical reports existed linking smoking to lung cancer as early as the 1920s.